-Our school may provide a safe place and stability in the lives of children who have been abused or who are at risk of harm.
+We recognise that our school may provide a safe place and stability in the lives of children who have been abused or who are at risk of harm.
 We recognise that a child who is abused or witnesses abuse and/or violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth.
-Research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.
+We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.